 A large impact of the mass exodus to remote working has been the changed role of the Manager or Team Leader.
 A people manager’s role was to maximize the performance of their team by employing leadership, empathy, and resourcefulness to raise belief, motivation, performance quality, and customer-centricity.

-The organizational culture is rapidly losing human connection and empathy resulting in a lack of trust and fracturing relationships between managers and their people.
+The corporate culture is rapidly losing human connection and empathy resulting in a lack of trust and fracturing relationships between managers and their people.

 Annually, organizations spend millions of dollars towards reinforcing their culture and propagating their values.
 Values encourage behaviors that manifest themselves as the organizational culture.